-They are also subject to regulatory control under the International Convention to prevent illicit trafficking and diversion to ensure that importation is for bona fide purposes.
+4. Dangerous drugs are subject to regulatory control under the International Convention to prevent illicit trafficking and diversion to ensure that importation is for bona fide purposes

-- 3. The licensing system applies to goods coming from all countries - 4.
-The licensing process is intended to exercise control over import as per international requirements to ensure that the goods are destined for legitimate use. - 5.
-As mentioned above, they are governed by the provisions of the Pharmacy Act, 1983 and Dangerous Drugs Act 2000 as well as the respective regulations under the Acts.
+5. As mentioned above, they are governed by the provisions of the Pharmacy Act, 1983 and Dangerous Drugs Act 2000 as well as the respective regulations under the Acts.
 Being mandatory requirements, any amendments to the control measures will require amendments to the respective Acts.

-- 6. Import of Schedules II, III and IV dangerous drugs are, subject to a yearly quota which is established as follows: - I. At the end of every year, pharmaceutical wholesalers are required to submit a return of their transactions indicating opening stock, quantity purchased and sold during the current year and balance in hand. - II.
+6. Import of Schedules II, III and IV dangerous drugs are, subject to a yearly quota which is established as follows:

+- I. At the end of every year, pharmaceutical wholesalers are required to submit a return of their transactions indicating opening stock, quantity purchased and sold during the current year and balance in hand. - II.
 They are also required to submit their request in respect of their requirements for the subsequent year.
 Quota is worked out on the basis of the data submitted.
 Adjustments, if any, to the quota are effected in the course of the year, however, full justifications must be provided. - III.
 The requirement at national level is worked out and submitted to the International Narcotics Control Board (INCB) in Vienna for the establishment of national quota especially for dangerous drugs Schedule II (narcotics) which, are recorded and published.
 Unused quotas cannot be carried forward for a succeeding year. - IV.
-Once quota is established, the issue of the import permit/certificate is effected within a couple of days of submission of request.
-The importer will have to forward a copy of the import permit/ certificate to the exporter who will forward a copy of same to the authority in the exporting country in view of obtaining an export licence to enable shipment of the consignment of the dangerous drugs.
+Once a quota is established, the issue of the import permit/certificate is effected within a couple of days of submission of request.
+The importer will have to forward a copy of the import permit/certificate to the exporter who will forward a copy of same to the authority in the exporting country in view of obtaining an export licence to enable shipment of the consignment of the dangerous drugs.